Vietnam.vn - Nền tảng quảng bá Việt Nam

 Đạo diễn Việt Tú: Nền công nghiệp giải trí không chỉ sống vào 'bầu sữa' tài trợ - Ảnh 3.

-Every pioneer has its limitations.
+Every pioneering endeavor has its limitations.

-"The Prime Minister's instructions are very timely"
+"The Prime Minister's directives are very relevant to the current situation."

 Đạo diễn Việt Tú: Nền công nghiệp giải trí không chỉ sống vào 'bầu sữa' tài trợ - Ảnh 4.